ahoym/PunchStarter/README.md

 + Uses PostgreSQL for the database, and of course HTML, CSS, JavaScript for populating content.
 + Utilizes jQuery for small UX features.
 + After Backbone AJAX requests, sends large amounts of nested JSON data using jbuilder back to the front-end.
 + Enabled client-side "drag-and-drop" picture upload and preview using Filepicker.io API.
-Pictures uploaded are stored in Amazon Web Services' (AWS) S3.
 + Fires custom SQL queries to extract specific collections of data entries. (app/controllers/api/projects_controller.rb)
 + REST API, including more RESTful actions through collection routes.